Step-by-Step Guide to Applying

 STEP 1: Complete Online Application

-If you are applying for the Fall 2020 semester, complete the online graduate application through the Hobsons ApplyYourself Graduate Admissions System, and upload a copy of the official transcript for each institution you attended.
-To apply for Spring 2021 and later, please click here.
+Complete the online graduate application through the TerpEngage Graduate Admissions System, and upload a copy of the official transcript for each institution you attended.
 An official transcript(s) has to be received by the Graduate School upon enrollment.
 All non-domestic transcripts and diplomas should be in the original language and accompanied by a literal, certified English translation.
 In addition, an international degree certificate/diploma will be required for international applicants.

 View the Admissions Requirements for program-specific information, including deadlines and additional materials that must be submitted with your application.
 It is important that your complete application be submitted by the program deadline.